 - a) With the Quality Control Report. - b) With the maintenance manual, including all product data sheets (coatings, sealants, etc.). - c) With contractor warranties.
-Calgary Parks prefers that these are submitted to the City to ensure that the warranties are documented. - In required submission format: two full size drawing sets and PDFs of all other documentation on USB. - e) With the Final Inspection Checklist.
+Calgary Parks and Open Spaces prefers that these are submitted to the City to ensure that the warranties are documented. - d) In required submission format: two full size drawing sets and PDFs of all other documentation on USB. - e) With the Final Inspection Checklist.